bbaudio-2025/Comfyui-MMH3-UltimateUpscale/README.md

 ---

+## Changelog

+- **20260825 - New experimental `LTX25 Ultimate Upscale` node.** Built on top of the MMH3 pipeline, it now also supports LTX2.5 nested AV latents (video `[B,128,T,H,W]` + audio `[B,C,time,freq]`) in a single node: temporal split -> latent upscale (fixed 2x model upscale, then interpolated to the target width/height) -> spatial split -> per-tile sampling -> stitch.
+Three optional param nodes are provided: `LTX25 Latent Upscale Params`, `LTX25 Temporal Split Params`, and `LTX25 Spatial Split Params`.
+Audio is buggy so you should use original audio latent.
+These nodes are highly experimental, so don't rely on them.

+---

 ## Features

 - **Upscale long + high-res video on limited VRAM.** The core design goal: temporal chunking keeps arbitrarily long clips in memory, spatial tiling keeps arbitrarily high resolutions in memory, and only one tile is sampled at a time — so peak VRAM stays at a single tile regardless of video length or output resolution.